syncfusion-content/ej2-angular-docs/ej2-angular/grid/pdf-export/pdf-export.md

 ## Exporting multiple grids

-Exporting multiple grids in the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid component exports different grids for side-by-side comparison in external applications on the same or different pages of a PDF file.
+Exporting multiple grids in the Angular Data Grid component exports different grids for side-by-side comparison in external applications on the same or different pages of a PDF file.
 Each grid is identified by its unique ID.
 Specify which grids to export by listing their "IDs" in the [exportGrids](https://ej2.syncfusion.com/angular/documentation/api/grid#exportgrids) property.

 ### Same page